remotion-dev/remotion/packages/docs/docs/use-video-config.md

 crumb: "API"
 ---

-With this hook, you can retrieve some info about the context of the video that you are making.
+With this hook, you can retrieve some info about the composition you are in.
-Namely, `useVideoConfig` will return an object with the following properties:

-- `width`: The width of the composition in pixels.
-- `height`: The height of the composition in pixels.
-- `fps`: The frame rate of the composition, in frames per seconds.
-- `durationInFrames` The duration of the composition in frames.
-- `id`: The composition ID.
-- `defaultProps`: The object that you have defined as the `defaultProps` in your composition.

-These properties are controlled by passing them as props to [`<Composition>`](/docs/composition).
-Read the page about [the fundamentals](/docs/the-fundamentals) to read how to setup a Remotion project.

-### Example
+## Example

 ```tsx twoslash
 import React from "react";